maxrmorrison/torchcrepe/README.md

 ### Installation

-Clone this repo and run `pip install -e .` in the `torchcrepe` directory.
+Clone this repo and run `pip install .` in the `torchcrepe` directory.

 ### Usage